oblac/jodd-site/content/madvoc/10+injection.md

     }
 ~~~~~

-To have this approach working fine, you should have <var>jodd-proxetta</var>
-module in the project.
-It is needed to resolve parameter names
-as this can't be done using reflection.
-Otherwise, you would
-need to explicitly set the names of parameters in the annotations.

 There is one more thing to be careful with: you can't use
 immutable classes as output injection points.
 For example,
 you can't outject `int` or a `String`.
 All objects have to